profile picture

 Dim Sum

-Only one of the two spots in Utrecht where you can find traditional Hong Kong dim sum.
-A great amount of food for a fair price.
-The best part of dim sum is sharing the dishes and being able to get a taste of each and every one of them.
+This is one of only two places in Utrecht where you can find traditional Hong Kong dim sum.
+There’s a great selection of food at a fair price.
+The best thing about dim sum is sharing the dishes so you can try them all.

 Loading images...